 - Why Is Malta Focusing on DLTs, ICOs and VCs?

-- The Relationship Between DLTs and Blockchain Technology.
+- The Need For Cryptocurrency and Blockchain Regulations.

 Not only the economic growth is well above the Euro-Area average, but the employment figures have continuously kept growing.

-Positioned as an international hub of business, Malta’s success also lies in the presence of a robust regulatory support infrastructure that offers a full range of services, while offering certainty.
+Positioned as an international hub of business, Malta’s success also lies in the presence of a robust regulatory support infrastructure that offers a full range of services, while providing certainty.

-For Malta, to consolidate its present position and develop further its potential in becoming an attractive alternative to the world’s main international financial centres, its legislative framework and regulatory bodies need to continue.
+For Malta, to consolidate its present position and develop further its potential in becoming an attractive alternative to the world’s leading international financial centres, its legislative framework and regulatory bodies need to continue.

 By doing so, Malta can transform into an international hub for digital technology innovation.